The less you hear about a relationship, the better it’s going.

 It’s like a quarantine zone.
-All the pollutants of humanity are contained in there, so as to protect real life from the worst kind of people.
+All the pollutants of humanity are contained in there, so as to protect real-life from the worst kind of people.
 But we all have to log in.
 Otherwise, we’d never hear from our family again.
 If everyone left Facebook today, we’d all realize we each only have, like, four actual friends.

-I’m pretty sure the only thing to even do on Facebook is hide Candy Crush requests with a gun in your mouth.
+I’m pretty sure the only thing to even do on Facebook is hiding Candy Crush requests with a gun in your mouth.
 So yeah, dipping your relationship into that Internet toxic waste dump isn’t the most rewarding endeavor.

 There are basically two ways relationships appear on Facebook, and they’re both bad.
 First, the couples that air dirty laundry.

 As a reference point, here are the three most cringe-worthy things in the universe:

 - Donald Trump’s Twitter account

 - Couples bitching about each other on social media.

 But that doesn’t stop trashy couples from arguing over whatever dumb sh*t on Facebook.
 Plain and simple, it says you don’t give a f*ck about your partner’s feelings, about privacy, and about your relationship.